Boyd Dawkins

-Maynard Boyd Dawkins MBE (2 January 1917 – 21 October 1996) was a sheep breeder, choirmaster and politician in the State of South Australia.
+Maynard Boyd Dawkins MBE (2 January 1917 – 21 October 1996) was a classically trained musician, sheep breeder and Liberal politician in the State of South Australia.

 History

-Dawkins was born in Stirling West the only son of Albert Maynard Dawkins of Gawler River and his wife Mary (née Yeoman).
-The Dawkins family were early settlers of Gawler, and well known in the area.
+Dawkins was the only son of Gawler River farmer Albert Maynard Dawkins and his wife Mary (née Yeoman).
+He was born at the small Mount Lofty private hospital which was operated by his uncle, Dr Sydney Letts Dawkins.
+The Dawkins family were early settlers of Gawler and were well known in the area.

-He studied at Roseworthy Agricultural College, where his father was a board member, He was, like fellow parliamentarian Leslie Rupert Hart, a breeder of Dorset Horn sheep.
+He studied at Roseworthy Agricultural College, following in the footsteps of his father who was part of the first intake of students at Roseworthy in 1885 and also later chairman of the college's Governing Council.
+Dawkins was, like fellow parliamentarian Leslie Rupert Hart, a breeder of Dorset Horns and was also a respected judge of British Breed sheep.

+Following the outbreak of WWII, Dawkins joined the Army and undertook initial training at Warradale, before having to return to the farm due to his father's poor health.
+In 1943, Dawkins married Constance Wilkinson in her local Berri Methodist Church.
+In the same year, he took over management of the farm and later changed the name of both the property and its sheep stud from 'Euro Gardens' to 'Leamington', named for Leamington Spa in Warwickshire from which the Dawkins family migrated to South Australia in 1839.

+Dawkins was elected as the councillor for Gawler River Ward in the District Council of Mudla Wirra in 1954 and held that position until 1968, serving as chairman in 1965-67.

-He was president of the Gawler Men's Branch of the Liberal and Country League, and was a successful Liberal candidate for a Midland seat on the Legislative Council in March 1962, successfully made the transition to the new Legislative Council in July 1975 when, by the Act of 1973, the State reverted to voting as one electorate, with proportional representation.
+He was president of the Gawler Men's Branch of the Liberal and Country League, and was a successful Liberal candidate for a Midland seat on the Legislative Council in March 1962.
+He made the transition to the new Legislative Council in July 1975 when, by the Act of 1973, the State reverted to voting as one electorate, with proportional representation.
 He retired in November 1982.

+A significant legacy of Dawkins' time in Parliament was as one of the earliest advocates for treated wastewater from Bolivar being utilised for irrigation and, subsequently, the substantial growth of horticultural industries on the Adelaide Plains.

+Late in his political career, Dawkins was also proud to serve as the inaugural president of the SA Parliamentary Christian Fellowship, a bipartisan and non-denominational association he established in 1982 with Labor MP Lynn Arnold.

+Boyd Dawkins was a renowned choirmaster and vocalist.